 You can create a package for android using the python-for-android project.
-This page explains how to download and use it directly on your own machine (see Packaging your application into an APK), use the prebuilt Kivy Android VM image, or use the Buildozer tool to automate the entire process.
+This page explains how to download and use it directly on your own machine (see Packaging with python-for-android), use the prebuilt Kivy Android VM image, or use the Buildozer tool to automate the entire process.
 You can also see Packaging your application for the Kivy Launcher to run kivy programs without compiling them.

 This section describes how to download and use python-for-android directly.

 - A linux computer or a virtual machine

 Setup Python for Android¶

 First, install the prerequisites needed for the project:

 The distribution is a “directory” containing a specialized python compiled for Android, including only the modules you asked for.
 You can, from the same python-for-android, compile multiple distributions.
 For example: